A Bootstrap Test for Independence of Time Series Based on the Distance Covariance: Outline of Proofs

-Ignoring the factor $\xi(C)/\xi(F)$ for a moment, this means that finding a sufficient bound for the distances in the series in Lemma \ref{lem:paperlem2} can be reduced to finding a bound for $\mathbb{E}|\xi_n(F) - \xi(F)|$, where $F$ is now a generic set in $\mathcal{P}$.
+where $F$ is now a generic set in $\mathcal{P}$.
 Necessarily, such a bound will depend on $\xi(F)$.
 We are able to derive a bound for sufficiently small sets $F$ (small in the sense of having a small measure), and have to somehow bound the number of sets which have too big a measure for our bound to apply.
-This explains the necessity for Assumption \ref{ass:cubeassumption}: Because the sets in $\mathcal{P}_l$ have small Lebesgue measure for large $l$, Assumption \ref{ass:cubeassumption} allows us to determine the maximum $l$ such that a set that has a too large volume with respect to $\xi$ could still be an element of $\mathcal{P}_l$.
+This explains the necessity for the assumption of bounded Lebesgue densities, which implies that